OpenRTX/openrtx.github.io/hd1.md

 ## SWD

-MK22 is supported by a downstream openocp [patched by MIT](https://gitlab.cba.mit.edu/calischs/openocd_nrf52_patch).
+MK22 is supported by mainline OpenOCD, using `target/kx.cfg`.

 ## Bootloader